5 Mistakes to avoid when coming to Slovenia

 Renting a car does make a lot of sense if you are planning to go around Slovenia.

 In Slovenia the »vinjeta« controls are frequent and strict, with high fines for not having one.
+Do not risk driving on the motorways without the vignette sticker, since the penalties are severe.
+The penalty for driving on a motorway without a valid vignette or without paying the toll is a fine of EUR 300 to 800.
 You really don’t want to have your great stay in Slovenia ruined over this.

 Warm clothes for going to the caves!